kofimuad/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Task 5 - A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
 A function that reverses a string.

+## Task 6 - Half the lies they tell about me aren't true
+A function that prints every other character of a string, starting with the first character, followed by a new line.